 - Slow moving project when compared to other fledgling cryptocurrencies.

-RaiBlocks (XRB) is probably the most undervalued item on this list, and also has the potential for the most growth.
+Nano (NANO) is probably the most undervalued item on this list, and also has the potential for the most growth.
 Why is it ranked so highly on almost every metric?
-Well, RaiBlocks is led by a team of very talented developers who have managed to create a working transacting cryptocurrency.
+Well, Nano is led by a team of very talented developers who have managed to create a working transacting cryptocurrency.
 The product today is truly instant (probably the fastest transaction on the market), zero fees or taxes and just as secure as its competitors.
+Check out our article about how the network can manage to sustain where there are no incentive to run Nano nodes.
 The project is touted to be a game changer in pure transacting cryptocurrencies.

-RaiBlocks is extremely undervalued because it’s only listed on two small exchanges right now, Mercator and Bitgrail.
-Despite that, it has a transaction volume of $4.5 million with a market cap of just $368 million.
-So far, RaiBlocks have done no marketing and no tie-ups, and still managed to enter the top 50 in market cap.
+Nano is extremely undervalued because it used to only be listed on two small exchanges, Mercatox and Bigrail.
+This has changed, and after undergoing a rebrand from Raiblocks to Nano, the project looks stronger than ever.
+Despite its slow start, Nano reached a $50 million daily volume with an all time high market cap of almost $2 billion.
+So far, RaiBlocks have done little marketing and no tie-ups, and still managed to enter the top 50 in market cap.
 The fundamentals are sound and its demand is only going to increase in 2018.

 - Instant payments with no fees.
 For real, this time.